cryptolets/cryptolets/README.md

 ![Tessera](imgs/mosaic.jpg)

-# Tessera: A Framework for Cryptographic Hardware Kernels
+# [WIP] Tessera: A Framework for Cryptographic Hardware Kernels

-Tessera is a framework for design space exploration over a library of cryptographic kernels, from integer and modular arithmetic to elliptic curve point operations.
-You write a kernel once in C++.
-Tessera builds every point in a sweep through high level synthesis, logic synthesis, gate level simulation and power analysis, then collects what each design measured into one table.
+Tessera is a fully automated design space exploration (DSE) framework for cryptographic hardware kernels, covering integer and modular arithmetic through elliptic curve point operations; kernels that dominate Zero-Knowledge Proofs (ZKPs) and Fully Homomorphic Encryption (FHE).
+A kernel is specified once in HLS C\++, and a sweep as a set of parameter values.
+Each combination is built through high level synthesis (HLS), logic synthesis and power analysis.
+A single testbench verifies the design at the C++, RTL and gate level against a reference implementation of the arithmetic, and the resulting area, latency and power measurements are collected into one table.
+Together these define a highly productive methodology for hardware DSE of cryptographic kernels.

-Tessera is under the Cryptolets project.

 ## Setup